 The mission of the Baccalaureate Social Work (BSW) degree program at the University of Tennessee at Chattanooga (UTC) is to prepare students for competent, generalist evidence-based practice.
-As generalists, graduates will have a common body of social work knowledge, values, and skills informed by the principles outlined in the NASW Code of Ethics and transferable among human service settings and population groups.
-Social work faculty and students are committed to working together to engage in scholarship, continued learning and community service to individuals from diverse backgrounds reflecting the UTC mission as a metropolitan university that serves people from varied cultural, social, and economic backgrounds.
+As generalists, our graduates will have a common body of social work knowledge, values, and skills set forth by the informed by the principles outlined in the Council of Social Work Education and informed by the NASW Code of Ethics which aretransferable across human service settings and population groups.
+Social work faculty are committed to join studentsto engage in scholarship, continued learning and community service to individuals from diverse backgrounds reflecting the UTC mission as a metropolitan university that serves people from varied cultural, social, and economic backgrounds.

 The UTC BSW program seeks to create a quality professional program:

 1. To prepare competent BSW professionals to practice ethical generalist social work effectively by applying a range of social work theories and evidence-based interventions with individuals, families, small groups, organizations, and communities in all types of settings.